h4ck3rm1k3/zookeepr-chef/README.md

 Run bootstrap on the newly created object to test it:

     bundle exec knife zero bootstrap 192.168.67.2  --ssh-user vagrant --sudo

-and then you can run converge :

-    knife zero converge 'name:test'

-But first check if you can connect to :
+But first check if you can connect to the server:

+We use the fqdn that we will setup in the ~/.ssh/config

-    bundle exec knife ssh 'name:test' -VV ifconfig -x vagrant -a ipaddress
+    bundle exec knife ssh 'name:test' -VV ifconfig -x vagrant -a fqdn

 but and before that you want to first